hassanfarhan777/Reservoir_computing/README.md

-## My projects from the lecture 'AI: When Machine learning meets Complex System' taught by Christopher Raeth (DLR)
+## My projects from the lecture 'AI: When Machine learning meets Complex System' taught by Prof. Christopher Raeth (DLR)